jkruppa/virDisco/README.md

 ### Example read files and viral reference genomes

 The example input files can be used directly, stored in the `/data` folder of this project or loaded directly in R by the following commands.
-Still, the external programs need the fastq files saved omn disc.
+Still, the external programs need the fastq files saved on disc.
 Therefore, we write the fastq reads to two fastq files.
 We assume always to find gzipped files.

 ```R
 ## load the data